CK-12 Foundation: FlexBook System

 The foundation's FlexBook website permits the assembly and creation of downloadable educational resources, which can be customized to meet classroom needs.
 Some FlexBooks are also available in Spanish and Hindi.
-Content is offered under a Creative Commons license, removing many of the restrictions that limit distribution of traditional textbooks, and are available in various formats.
+Content is offered under the CK-12 Curriculum Materials License.
+Readers should consult the linked license for an understanding of the license.
+Materials are available in various formats.

 Approach

-The CK-12 Foundation's approach to supporting education in schools is by providing it as small, individual elements, rather than as large textbooks.
-As of 2012, some 5,000 individual elements were available in various formats such as textual descriptions, video lectures, multi-media simulations, photo galleries, practical experiments or flash cards.
+The CK-12 Foundation's approach to supporting education in schools is through concept-based learning, including lessons, videos, interactives, real-world applications, study guides, and adaptive practice.

 Other products

-In addition to its 88 FlexBooks, the CK-12 Foundation also offers the following online resources to K-12 students:
+The CK-12 Foundation also offers the following online resources and tools for students and educators: